-- 1. Describe the extent to which the team met the requirements of DoD Directive 5000.1, "The Defense Acquisition System," May 12, 2003; DoD Instruction 5000.02, "Operation of the Defense Acquisition System," December 8, 2008; MIL-STD-882D, "DoD Standard Practice for System Safety (under revision)," February 10, 2000; USD(AT&L) memorandums, "Reducing Preventable Accidents", November 21, 2007; "Defense Acquisition System Safety Environment, Safety, and Occupational Health (ESOH) Risk Acceptance" March 7, 2007; and "Defense Acquisition System Safety," September 23, 2004.
+- 1. Describe the extent to which the nominee met the requirements of DoD Directive 5000.01, "The Defense Acquisition System," May 12, 2003; DoD Instruction 5000.02, "Operation of the Defense Acquisition System," December 8, 2008; MIL-STD-882D, "DoD Standard Practice for System Safety," February 10, 2000.
 See Defense Acquisition Guidebook. - 2.
 Summarize the following aspects of the team's ESOH effort: - a.
-The programmatic ESOH evaluation process and the strategy used to integrate ESOH considerations into the systems engineering process. - b.
-How ESOH requirements and analyses (i.e., system safety analyses, emissions characterizations, hazardous materials elimination) were incorporated into solicitations, contracts, and other requirements documents. - c.
-How the team prioritized and addressed ESOH risks associated with the system with respect to the system's life cycle. - d.
-Did the team give preference to using energy-efficient and environmentally preferable products/materials for use on and in support of the respective system or subsystems.
+The PESHE process and the strategy used to integrate ESOH considerations into the systems engineering process. - b.
+How the nominee incorporated ESOH requirements and analyses (i.e., system safety analyses, emissions characterizations, hazardous materials elimination/reduction) into solicitations, contracts, and other requirements documents. - c.
+How the nominee prioritized and addressed ESOH risks associated with the system with respect to the system's life cycle. - d.
+How the nominee evaluated and/or gave preference to using energy-efficient and environmentally preferable products/materials for use on and/or in support of the respective system or subsystems.